TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

-The proof could be too technical for certain readers (especially [iii.](#Item:prop:PropertiesTriangularMatricesInverse)).
+The proof is technical and it involves computations (especially <a href="#Item:prop:PropertiesTriangularMatricesInverse">iii.</a>).
 So the reader may skip this proof and convince themselves that the properties hold true by looking at the following example.